raiden-network/spec/transport.rst

 Discovery
 ---------

-In the above system, clients can search matrix server for any “seen” user whose ``displayName`` or ``userId`` contains the ethereum address (through server-side user directory search).
-The server is triggered to know about users in the network by sharing a "global" presence room.
+In the above system, clients can search the matrix server for any “seen” user whose ``displayName`` or ``userId`` contains the ethereum address (through server-side user directory search).
+The server is made to know about users in the network by sharing a "global" presence room.
 Candidates for being the actual user should only be considered after validating their ``displayName`` as being the signed ``userId``.
-Most of the time though trust should not be required, and all possible candidates may be contacted/invited (for a channel room, for example), as the actual interactions (messages) will always be validated up the stack, but it may provide privacy from prying eyes when using private p2p rooms (invite-only, encrypted rooms with 2 participants).
+Most of the time though trust should not be required and all possible candidates may be contacted/invited (for a channel room, for example), as the actual interactions (messages) will always be validated up the stack.
+Privacy can be provided by using private p2p rooms (invite-only, encrypted rooms with 2 participants).
-This global presence rooms shouldn't be listened for messages nor written to, to avoid spam.
-They should have the name in the format ``raiden_<network_name_or_id>_discovery`` (e.g. ``raiden_ropsten_discovery``), and be in a hardcoded homeserver (which isn't a single point of failure because it's federated between all servers in the network, but must have an owner server to be found by other clients/servers).
+The global presence rooms shouldn't be listened for messages nor written to in order to avoid spam.
+They should have the name in the format ``raiden_<network_name_or_id>_discovery`` (e.g. ``raiden_ropsten_discovery``), and be in a hardcoded homeserver.
+Such a server isn't a single point of failure because it's federated between all the servers in the network but it must have an owner server to be found by other clients/servers.

 Presence
 --------

 Matrix allows to check for the presence of a user.
-Clients should listen for changes in presence status of users of interest (e.g. peers), and update user status if so, which will make Raiden node avoid trying to use this user e.g. for mediating transfers.
+Clients should listen for changes in presence status of users of interest (e.g. peers), and update user status if required (e.g. gone offline), which will allow the Raiden node to avoid trying to use this user e.g. for mediating transfers.

 Sending transfer messages to other nodes
 ----------------------------------------